-I can’t tell you how long I’ve been waiting to make this Cream Puffs Recipe with Bavarian Cream, literally it’s been like 5 years.
+I can’t tell you how long I’ve been waiting to make this Cream Puff Recipe with Bavarian Cream and Honey, literally it’s been like 5 years.
 These bring back every memory I remember from culinary school and they did not disappoint.
 I’m pretty sure I saw my daughter drool when she saw them….
 And she immediately ate 3 haha.
 This is a really easy recipe and I think if you are looking to change it up in the dessert department and want to wow some folks, then this is it.
 Nope, don’t go looking at other recipes this is it!

 If you’ve never heard of Bavarian cream, don’t be alarmed.
 It definitely sounds much more intimidating than it actually is to make, so before you freak out, don’t it’s super easy to make.
 The supposed creator of Bavarian cream or more appropriately, Crème Bavaroise, was by Marie-Antoine Carême one of the fathers of modern day cuisine along with Auguste Escoffier.
 It was obviously founded in Bavaria, which is a state in Germany and finally made its way to the states in the late 1800’s.
 Thank you to whomever got it here, because dang is it good!